Disposable pants are sometimes called ‘protective underwear’ or ‘pull-ups’. They are a popular design of pad for women.

 Click on Faecal Devices for information about other products for bowel leakage.

-If you have good use of your hands and can stand, even for short periods, you should find large disposable pants easy to put on.
+If you have good use of your hands and can stand, even for short periods, you should find disposable pants easy to put on.
 They are pulled on and removed in a similar way to normal underwear.

 A disadvantage of pant-style pads is that when you change them you may have to remove your lower clothing.
 Alternatively you can tear the pants down the side seams and wrap them like a pad for disposal.